idaholab/blackbear/doc/content/source/materials/ConcreteASREigenstrain.md

 ## ASR-induced Damage

-The ASR-induced degradation of the mechanical properties of concrete can be simulated with a specific damage models.
+The ASR-induced degradation of the mechanical properties of concrete can be simulated with a specific damage model.
 In this approach, the stress is computed with a [ComputeDamageStress](ComputeDamageStress.md) calculator as:

 \begin{equation}
     \sigma = (1 - d^{ASR}) \mathbb{E} : \left[\varepsilon - \varpesilon^{ASR} \right]
 \end{equation}

-In which $\mathbb{E}$ is the fourth-order stiffness tensor of the material and $d^{ASR}$ the ASR-induced damage.
+in which $\mathbb{E}$ is the fourth-order stiffness tensor of the material and $d^{ASR}$ the ASR-induced damage.

 Two options are available to compute $d^{ASR}$: